Shanghai World Financial Center: Architecture

 The most distinctive feature of the SWFC's design is the trapezoid aperture at the peak.
 The original design specified a circular aperture, 46 m in diameter, to reduce the stresses of wind pressure and to reference the Chinese mythological depiction of the sky as a circle.
 It also resembled a Chinese moon gate due to its circular form in Chinese architecture.
 However, this initial design began facing protests from some Chinese, including the mayor of Shanghai, Chen Liangyu, who considered it too similar to the rising sun design of the Japanese flag.
+This was controversial due to Japan's ties to war crimes in China and other parts of Asia.
 Pedersen then suggested that a bridge be placed at the bottom of the aperture to make it less circular.
 On 18 October 2005, KPF submitted an alternative design to Mori Building and a trapezoidal hole replaced the circle at the top of the tower, which in addition to changing the controversial design, would also be cheaper and easier to implement, according to the architects.
 Foreigners and Chinese alike informally refer to the building as "the bottle opener".
 Metal replicas of the building that function as actual bottle openers are sold in the tower's gift shop.

 The tower features three separate observation decks which constitute the floors above and below the aperture opening.
 The height of the lowest observation deck, located on the 94th floor, is 423 m; the second, on the 97th floor, is at a height of 439 m; and the highest, on the 100th floor, is 474 m high.

 The skyscraper's roof height is set at 492 m, and was at one point the highest roof in the world.
 Before construction on the roof was completed, the SWFC's total height was scheduled to be 509.2 m so that it would exceed the height of the Taipei 101, but a height limit was imposed, allowing the roof to reach a maximum height of 492 metres.
 Architect William Pedersen and developer Minoru Mori resisted suggestions to add a spire that would surpass that of Taipei 101 and perhaps One World Trade Center, calling the SWFC a "broad-shouldered building".
 The SWFC boasts a gross floor area of more than 377300 m2, 31 elevators, and 33 escalators.